dvbondoy/porkhub-fork/README.md

 https://docs.google.com/document/d/1DDa1baG5jA5hIooLy_XcPfEX_ZOx0Vg31PRwm4U9KYU/edit?usp=sharing

 ## How to add new recipes
-1. create markdown file recipe under contents folder
+1. create markdown file recipe inside contents folder
+2. save new recipe image inside contents/img folder
-2. add the new recipe in the list inside index.html under #recipeList
+3. add the new recipe in the list inside index.html under #recipeList

+> Notes:
+> Create a copy of an existing markdown file and replace information with new recipe for uniformity
+> For markdown syntax refer to this cheatsheet: https://www.markdownguide.org/cheat-sheet/